andela-mfalade/pro-gen/README.md

 # pro-gen
-A python script that generates random profile info.
+A Python Program that generates random profile info.

 ---